diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/2/aldus.md

 ALDUS is a supporting character in CASTLE GUARD.

-they are a mercenary archer currently in service of the king.
+they are a mercenary archer who serves the highest bidder -- currently the king.

-a legendary crackshot whose signature is shooting people through the eye -- after shooting out each of their limbs.
+a legendary crackshot whose signature is shooting people through the eye... after shooting out each of their limbs.

-this sadism is starkly contrasted by their amicable air off the battlefield.
+their sadistic style is jarringly contrasted by their amicable air off the battlefield.

 ## relationships